omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 When deleting database: delete db and migrations.
 Run: makemigrations. migrate. createsuperuser. movements_list. mainsite_workouts.

-# Run all_update_funcs.py every day

-# spelling mistake on remove_coach_or_athlete
-- for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

 ## 9/25/18
 (at home) (not at work or tablet)
 - mainsite_workouts.py